A Short Story by:

 “Hello.
 I phoned you two hours ago.”

 “Why so early?
 I was at my friend’s house.
-I had some work to type and I was doing it at her place.”
+I had some work

 It was hard for me to keep from laughing.